 For most French people, the tendency is to go to someone’s house for a party rather than go on the Champs Elysées (which is where the tourists tend to go), or an expensive dinner out.

-The tendency for the French is to have an apéro-style drinks and dinner with friends, and then count down late into the night.
+The tendency for the French is to have an apéro-style drinks and dinner with family and friends, and then count down late into the night.
 Restaurants, bars, and clubs are of course popular at New Year’s eve as well, I’ve noticed that house parties tend to be more popular in France than in other countries.